-Valuations of retirement villages are provided net of residents' loans (after deducting any accrued deferred management fees).
+Valuations of retirement villages are provided net of retirement village resident loans (after deducting any accrued deferred management fees).
 For presentation in this note, the external valuations shown are stated before deducting this liability to reflect its separate balance sheet presentation.
 The carrying amounts include the fair value of units completed since the date of the external valuation.